 English Legal Methods Summer School

-This international course, which will celebrate its 65th anniversary in 2013, presents the central aspects of English law for lawyers and law students from countries whose legal systems are not based on English Common Law.
+This international course, which began in 1948, presents the central aspects of English law for lawyers and law students from countries whose legal systems are not based on English common law.
 Much of the emphasis is placed on the general structure of the law and legal methods, although detailed study of substantive law is not neglected.
 The course attracts participants from across the globe.

 Who should apply?

 This course is ideal for law students, both graduate and undergraduate, academic lawyers and those practising law in their own jurisdiction.
-It has been designed for participants who have little or no prior knowledge of Common Law and who wish to learn about the central aspects of the English system.
-Therefore, owing to the nature of the academic content taught, applications from countries whose legal systems are based on, or have elements of English Common Law, will unfortunately not be accepted.
+It has been designed for participants who have little or no prior knowledge of Common law and who wish to learn about the central aspects of English Law.
+Therefore, owing to the nature of the academic content taught, applications from countries whose legal systems are based on, or have elements of English Common law, will not be accepted.